Top 10 Hit Movies That Were Initially Rejected by Studios

 5 Raiders of The Lost Ark

-It wasn't actually Lucas' screenplay that lead to it being rejected by every major studio in Hollywood, but it was more on the fact that Lucas wanted to go big and asked for a $20 million budget, which is worth $75 million in today's dollars.
-Paramount eventually agreed to finance the film and it has become a huge success, and it is now widely considered by many to be one of the greatest action-adventure movies of all time.
+It wasn't actually Lucas' screenplay that led to it being rejected by every major studio in Hollywood, but rather the fact that Lucas wanted to go big and asked for a $20 million budget, which is worth $75 million in today's dollars.
+Paramount eventually agreed to finance the film, and it has become a huge success.
+It is now widely considered by many to be one of the greatest action-adventure movies of all time.

 6 The Lion King

-Disney were working on 2 movies at the time: The lion king and pocahontas.
-Disney thought Pocahontas was going to be iconic and the Lion King was expected to be a failiure, but that turned out to be the opposite
+Disney was working on two movies at the time: The Lion King and Pocahontas.
+Disney thought Pocahontas was going to be iconic, and The Lion King was expected to be a failure, but it turned out to be the opposite.

 7 Home Alone

-Production on Home Alone was assigned just $14 million, however, Chris Columbus wanted to expand the budget to $17 million.
-Warner didn't negotiate, and instead, they canceled the project just three weeks before production started and put the rights up for sale, which was then bought by Fox.
+Production on Home Alone was assigned just $14 million.
+However, Chris Columbus wanted to expand the budget to $17 million.
+Warner didn't negotiate, and instead, they canceled the project just three weeks before production started and put the rights up for sale, which were then bought by Fox.

 8 Boogie Nights

 The script for Boogie Nights was rejected by numerous studios.
-20th Century Fox considered the concept and storyline "poor," while the characterization and dialogue was only considered to be "fair."
-Recommendation: "NO." The rights to Boogie Nights was then eventually bought by New Line Cinema.
+20th Century Fox considered the concept and storyline "poor," while the characterization and dialogue were only considered to be "fair."
+Recommendation: "NO." The rights to Boogie Nights were then eventually bought by New Line Cinema.

 9 Dumb and Dumber

 Originally, agents wouldn't even look at the script because they thought the title alone was stupid.
-To generate some interest, The Farrelly brothers temporarily changed the name to "A Power Tool is Not a Toy", but even with a new, temporary name, many studios still rejected it.
-Finally, New Line Cinema took a chance on Dumb and Dumber, but even after the Farrelly brothers found a buyer, the studio's CEO said that they wouldn't finance the film unless the Farrellys could get two comedic actors from a list of 25 provided by the studio.
+To generate some interest, the Farrelly brothers temporarily changed the name to "A Power Tool Is Not a Toy," but even with a new, temporary name, many studios still rejected it.
+Finally, New Line Cinema took a chance on Dumb and Dumber.
+However, even after the Farrelly brothers found a buyer, the studio's CEO said that they wouldn't finance the film unless the Farrellys could get two comedic actors from a list of 25 provided by the studio.
 They didn't, but the movie was made anyway.

 10 The Exorcist

 When author William Peter Blatty published his novel The Exorcist in 1971, it was initially a commercial failure.
-He then tried to gain interest in Hollywood for an adaptation of his novel, but was unsuccessful.
-After he expounded on his novel on the Dick Cavett Show for 45 minutes, American readers finally took notice and the book topped the bestsellers list.
-Warner Bros. then took interest and bought the rights, and even asked Blatty to write the script, and later on the film became one of the most profitable horror movies ever made.
+He then tried to gain interest in Hollywood for an adaptation of his novel but was unsuccessful.
+After he expounded on his novel on the Dick Cavett Show for 45 minutes, American readers finally took notice, and the book topped the bestsellers list.
+Warner Bros. then took interest and bought the rights.
+They even asked Blatty to write the script, and later on, the film became one of the most profitable horror movies ever made.

 The Contenders